-Only an employee of, or a person authorised by, the supply authority may insert the ends of the consumer’s wiring into any service fuse, meter, indicator, current limiter, or other device the property of the supply authority.
+Only an employee of, or a person authorised by, the network operator may insert the ends of the consumer’s wiring into any service fuse, meter, indicator, current limiter, or other device the property of the network operator.

-[Regulation 249 amended in Gazette 23 December 1994 p.7125.]
+[Regulation 249 amended in Gazette 23 December 1994 p.7125; 31 Oct 2006 p.
+4598.]

-250. 3 Property

-The service mains and fuses, meters, and apparatus supplied and fixed by the supply authority on the consumer’s premises shall remain the property of the supply authority.
+[250.
+Repealed in Gazette 31 Oct 2006 p.
+4598.]

 [251.
 Repealed in Gazette 19 December 2000 p.7274.]

-252. 3 Fuses

-The fuses fixed by the supply authority on the mains side of the meter may or may not be sealed by the supply authority, but they shall not in any case be interfered with by the consumer who must provide suitable fuses on the load side of the consumer’s main switch.
+[252.
+Repealed in Gazette 31 Oct 2006 p.
+4598.]

 253. 3 Systems of inspection

-(1) For the purpose of ensuring the safety of consumers’ electric installations and consumers’ apparatus which forms part of the consumers’ electric installation to which the supply relates, and of monitoring the work of electrical contractors and other persons licensed under the Act, each supply authority shall establish and maintain an effective system of inspection.
+(1) For the purpose of ensuring the safety of consumers’ electric installations and consumers’ apparatus which forms part of the consumers’ electric installation to which the supply relates, and of monitoring the work of electrical contractors and other persons licensed under the Act, each network operator shall —

+(a) establish and maintain an effective system of inspection in accordance with this regulation; or

+(b) ensure that any consumers’ electric installation is individually inspected in accordance with regulation 254.

-(2) The system of inspection to be established and maintained by a supply authority under subregulation (1) shall —
+(2) The system of inspection to be established and maintained by a network operator under subregulation (1) shall —

 (a) relate to work on all types of consumers’ electric installations, whether new or by way of alteration or addition;